 When working with git, you will frequently need to create working branches to put your changes on.
-Here's a quick guide to get you started.
+Here's a quick git guide to help you create a local branch, push your local branch to a remote and delete your locale or remote branch.

 For our code examples, we'll follow the user/id/task pattern and use "u/mrathee/contact-form-fix" as the branch name.